TaufiqSyed/reddit-clone/README.md

 - Upvote system available for posts
   - Posts sorted by vote value
 - Users can leave comments on posts
+- Responsive
+- All data persistent through database and RESTful API
 - Dark mode

 ## Technologies used